 What is the connection between brain development and physically fit kids?

 Physical and mental activity help the brain create additional neuropath ways or mental navigational highways for future use.
 It is most prevalent in the first 10 years of life when the human body is growing and changing each day.
 The “window of opportunity” for learning gradually closes in the teen years.
 This explains why it is easier for children to learn a new sport or foreign language than it is for adults.

-Kids who start early, stay ahead!
+Kids who start early, stay ahead:

 The basis of the California Children and Families Act of 1998 was the springboard for the California First 5 program, which recognizes that all children prenatal to age 5 need early child development services as a foundation to be ready to “learn and realize the potential to become productive, well-adjusted members of society.”
 It was based on brain development research, which clearly indicates that the emotional, physical and intellectual environment that a child is exposed to in the early years of life has a profound impact on how the brain is organized.
 As a result, my book can serve as a supplement to the California First 5 program, as they both address the physical, emotional and intellectual experiences a child has with respect to parents and caregivers as significant influences that lead to a child’s success in later life.

-Proud Parents' Guide Wins 34 Awards and Praise from the Publishing World.
+Proud Parents' Guide Wins 34 Awards and Praise from the Publishing World:

-The book has received local, regional and national acclaim winning prestigous honors including the INDIE Excellence Awards, the NABE Pinnacle Award and the Creative Child Book of the Year.
+The book has received local, regional and national acclaim winning prestigious honors including the INDIE Excellence Awards, the NABE Pinnacle Award and the Creative Child Book of the Year.
 It has also earned the seal of approval from the National Parenting Center, Moms' Choice and the Mr. Dad.
-For more info, see AWARDS.
+For more info, see below AWARDS.